josh-wong/go-chatgpt/README.md

 ___

-1. In your Go code, import the ChatGPT-Go package.
+1. In your Go code, import the Go-ChatGPT package.

   ```go
   import (